denevell/Natch-Android/README.md

 0. I should be able to login and change the auth key for the calls.
 0. I should see an error message on login fail
-1. I should see some threads along with content of first post in the app
+1. I should see some threads along with content of first post in the app 1a.
+I should see an error on list threads
 3. I should be able to add a new thread and first post in thread 3a.
 I should see server error on adding a new thread with blank input
 4. I should refresh the (plus loading) threads after an add